asntech/improse/README.md

 ## Use Improse
 Once you have installed Improse, you can type:
 	improse --help
-to find the avaiable commands and required parameters to run Improse.
+to find the available commands and required parameters to run Improse.

 ### Improse demo